JamSamPal/JamSamPal/README.md

 - 👋 Hi, I’m @JamSamPal
-- 👀 I’m interested in physics and data science.
+- 👀 I’m interested in physics, data science and large deviation theory.
-- 🌱 I’m currently learning data science from microsoft.
+- 🌱 I’m currently self-studying pytorch.
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me ........

 <!---
 JamSamPal/JamSamPal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.